BloomTech-Labs/artificial-artist-ds/README.md

 ### How to connect to the Data Science API

-Post request to /entry - which contain "video_id" and "preview" link from Deezer
+Post request to /entry - which contain atleast a "video_id" and "preview" link from Deezer

+## Getting Started

+### Locally

+#### Pre-requisites
+ - Docker
+ - Git and EB CLI
+ - .env file with VIS_URL specified as 'http://127.0.0.1:5000/visualize'
+ - (optional) .env file with variables: S3_BUCKET, S3_KEY, S3_SECRET_KEY

+#### Create Docker Image

+ 1) Clone repo for artificial-artist-ds
+ 2) In command line run:

+        docker build -t <tag-name> <path of repo>
+        docker run -it -d -p 5000:5000 <image-name(tag)>

+ 3) create a post request and send to http://127.0.0.1:5000/entry
+    - Post should include a dictionary with 'params' as first index, and its value will be a dictionary with the keys and values for 'preview' & 'video_id' at a minimum.

+    - Example using python:

+            import requests

+            data = {'params':
+                    {'video_id': 'name_of_video',
+                    'preview': 'url to mp3 file here'
+                    }}

+            requests.post('http://127.0.0.1:5000/entry', json=data)

 ## Contributing